 “Traditionally students identifying as BAME that have attended our academy have not gone onto pursue a University education.
 The BAME Mentoring Programme, funded by NCOP and run through the University of Brighton, has allowed us to identify a group of students that have the potential to succeed at University but are limited by other factors, including: support for higher education from home; lack of understanding of University courses and entry requirements; lack of role models.
 The BAME Mentoring Programme, where our students get to work with UoB students, is starting to demystify ‘University’ and give our students clarity and belief in their ability to get there.”
 Phil Snelling – Assistant Principal: Raising Standards.
 HASLA

-The programme matches BAME Brighton University students with BAME pupils in seven of our target schools across the county.
+The programme matches BAME Brighton University students with BAME pupils in some of our target schools across the county.
 Each school has a six week programme consisting of a 1:1 mentoring session for approximately 10 BAME students, once a week for five weeks.
 The final week of the programme consists of a visit to the University where mentees have a careers information session and undertake fun and informative tasks to increase their knowledge and understanding of University culminating in a celebratory event.

 - BAME school pupils have feel more confident, with raised aspirations, engagement and skills development.